 1. majolica n.
 An alternative spelling for maiolica n.

 maiolica n.
-Any tin-glazed earthenware with opaque whitish glaze and brush painted decoration.
-Prone to flaking; reached Italy mid 15th century; Renaissance Italian maiolica became a celebrated art form.
+Any tin-glazed earthenware with opaque whitish glaze and brush painted decoration, typically prone to flaking.
+Reaching Italy mid-15th century, Renaissance Italian maiolica became a celebrated art form.
 Maiolica developed also as faience (France), and delft (UK and Netherlands).

 2. majolica n.
-English tin-glazed earthenware made from 1850 in imitation of Italian Renaissance maiolica having an opaque whitish glaze with brush painted decoration.
-Minton named it ‘majolica’.
-Shown at the 1851 Exhibition.
-Very rare.
+Very rare English tin-glazed earthenware made from 1850 typically in Revivalist style in imitation of Italian Renaissance maiolica; having an opaque whitish glaze with brush painted decoration.
+Minton & Co. named it ‘majolica’ and exhibited at the 1851 Exhibition.

 3. majolica n.
-Earthenware decorated with colored lead glazes applied directly to an unglazed body, then fired.
-Typically hard-wearing, relief molded, in classical or naturalistic styles.
-Named ‘Palissy’ ware by Minton, soon became known as ‘majolica’.
-Introduced in 1851; widely copied and mass produced.
+Mass produced earthenware decorated with coloured lead glazes applied directly to an unglazed body, then fired.
+Hard-wearing.
+Typically relief molded in Naturalistic style.
+Developed by Minton & Co. and shown at the 1851 Great Exhibition.
+Named ‘Palissy’ ware by Minton & Co. , known generally as ‘majolica’.
 Also the technique of painting coloured lead glazes onto unglazed surfaces.

 4. Victorian Majolica n.
-Majolica manufactured in England between 1850 and 1900 of Sense 2. tin-glazed pottery, or Sense 3. coloured-lead-glazes pottery, often with an element of High Victorian whimsy.
+Majolica manufactured in England between 1850 and 1900 of Sense 2. tin-glazed majolica, or Sense 3. coloured-lead-glazes majolica, often with an element of High Victorian whimsy.

 1851, Art Journal Illustrated Catalogue, citation supporting Sense 2.